gerstung-lab/CHOCOLAT-G2P/README.md

 ## Notebooks

-After installing the necessary software and downloading the data, the results presented in the paper can be reproduced using the analysis notebooks located in the `notebooks` folder.
-Currently, the notebooks need to be run in the order listed below:
+After setting up the environment and downloading the data, the results presented in the paper can be reproduced using the analysis notebooks located in the `notebooks` folder.
+Currently, it is required to run notebooks in the order listed below:

 1. `perturb-prob-inference.ipynb`: This notebook provides a general overview of the nodule positions, data preprocessing, and filtering.
-It also runs the "perturbation reporter to perturbation probability" Bayesian model for both the main data and sequential replicas.
+It trains the Bayesian model that converts spatial distirbution of the perturbation reporters to perturbation probability.
+We train this model on both the primary data and sequential replicas.

-2. `perturb-prob-validation.ipynb`:In this notebook, we evaluate the performance of the reporter genes and validate the inferred perturbation status based on immunohistochemistry (IHC) and target gene expression.
-Additionally, we check the consistency of the inferred probabilities across sequential replicas.
+2. `perturb-prob-validation.ipynb`: This notebook assesses the performance of the reporter genes and validates the inferred perturbation statuses using immunohistochemistry (IHC) and target gene expression.
+It also examines the consistency of inferred probabilities across sequential replicas.

+3. `perturb-prob-analysis.ipynb`: This notebook provides a detailed analysis of the genetic composition of the generated cancer population.
+It translates the inferred statuses of 8 perturbations into the probability of 256 genotypes and analyses the collective population properties, detects pairwise genetic epistasis, and highlights tumorigenic potential of each genotype.

-3. `genotype-phenotype-relatios.ipynb`: This notebook offers a general overview of tumour-intrinsic expression and the tumour microenvironment (TME).
-It also identifies the correlations between genotype and phenotype features.
+4. `geno-pheno-relations.ipynb`: This notebook reviews tumour-intrinsic expression and the tumour microenvironment (TME).
+It identifies correlations between genotype and phenotype features in a dual approach: firstly, by grouping phenotypes and examining the plasmid frequency odds ratios; secondly, by predicting gene expression based on the inferred plasmid probabilities with GLMM.

 ## Citation
 ```bibtex